Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 }
 ```

 **Note:** The `isFree` flag is automatically determined by the system based on the test's position in the series.
 The first two tests are automatically marked as free, and subsequent tests are marked as paid.
+The `isFree` field is calculated dynamically and not stored in the database.
 Any value provided for `isFree` in the request body will be ignored.

+**Access Control Logic:**
+- **Admin View:** Admins can access ALL tests without restriction
+- **User View (Non-Purchased):** First 2 tests → Free access, Remaining tests → "Buy to unlock"
+- **User View (Purchased):** All tests → Unlocked

-**Expected Response:**
+**Expected Response:
 ```json
 {
   "message": "Test added to series successfully",